vidalpaul/subsa/readme.md

-# 💹 Substrate Standard Asset (SSA)
+# 💹 Substrate Standard Asset (subsa)

-SSA is an asset tokenization standard for Substrate, based on and aims to be fully compatible with the (ASA standard of Algorand)[https://developer.algorand.org/docs/get-details/asa/].
+subsa is an asset tokenization standard for Substrate, based on and aims to be fully compatible with the (ASA standard of Algorand)[https://developer.algorand.org/docs/get-details/asa/].

 ## ASA Specification